verenablaschke/kindle-dict/README.md

-Since Kindle e-readers unfortunately don't come with any Norwegian (Bokmål) dictionaries, here is a simple way for creating one based on [dict.cc](deno.dict.cc) data.
+Since Kindle ebook readers unfortunately don't come with any Norwegian (Bokmål) dictionaries, here is a simple way for creating one based on [dict.cc](deno.dict.cc) data.
 The resulting dictionary can be used like any other Kindle dictionary.
 It contains ca. 24.800 uninflected NB > DE entries plus (regularly and irregularly) inflected forms for most verbs, nouns and adjectives.